 What if my child needs medicine during the day?

-We are asking parents to give their child any medicine before they come to school and stagger the dosage times, so they are able to do this.
-Please do call the school office if you have further queries regarding medicine.
+We are asking parents to give their child any medicine before they come to school, and to stagger the dosage times so that they are able to do this.
+Please call the school office if you have any further questions regarding medicine.

 Will staff be wearing PPE (e.g. facemasks, visors, etc.)?

 On a day-to-day basis, that is up to the member of staff.
 We need to support our staff if they are worried about their own health and safety, or that of a member of their household.
 Please help your child to understand that people sometimes wear masks, so that this does not come as a surprise.
 Teachers talk to children sensitively about people in school and the community wearing PPE.
 If a situation arises where an adult does need to get close to a child (e.g. an accident), then the member of staff who deals with it will be wearing PPE (facemask/visor, gloves, sleeve protectors, and apron).